JoelBrd/Socket/docs/Examples.md

 	Description = "Converts any parts we have selected turn to gold", }

----@param plug PlugDefinition
----@param plugin Plugin
 plugDefinition.Function = function(plug, plugin)
-	-- Get our selected instances, and filter out any non-parts local selectedInstances = Selection:Get()
+	-- Get our selected instances, and filter out any non-BaseParts local selectedInstances = Selection:Get()
 	local parts = {}
 	for _,instance in pairs(selectedInstances) then